emilwidlund/wire/README.md

 #### Connections

 Connections are links that transports values between nodes' input & output ports.
-Passing values between Nodes using connections is super easy, and built to be reactive & blazing fast.
+Connections may only be constructed between output ports & input ports.
+Ports may also have validation functions that restricts connection compability between ports.
+An output port may have multiple outgoing connections, while input ports are limited to 1 incoming connection.

 ### Examples